benkilmartin/SQA-GroupHandBook/TaskEstimation.md

 Look for input from people who have done similar work before, but only use the information as a guide.
 Every project is different when thinking about technology, integration points, and priorities.
 Use the information from past estimates to see what has changed and how it affects this attempt.

+**2. Allow for the Unknown “Unknowns”**

+Prepare a buffer that allows for unexpected activities and things that you may miss in your estimates (such as bug fixes or having your lead developer leave the company).
+Then, refine the buffer as the project goes along.

+**3. Asking questions to clarify requirements** ­

+Project Managers should ask as many questions as they can to gain a deeper understanding of the project requirements.
+More clarity will always lead to better estimations.

+**4. Tasks Splitting**

+The PM/Developer should split the task into small, last mile sub-tasks, which will enable much better estimation of effort.
+This can be done by creating WBS, work breakdown structure, which lists all the sub-tasks and their efforts in detail.

+**5. Estimation**

+A time estimate should always be determined by the developer or in close cooperation with a developer by defining each milestone of the project.
+A PM will use their experience in the estimation process.
+Estimation should be done in range of time frame rather than a timeline.

+**6. Don’t forget about quality**

+It takes time to create high-quality software.
+If you stick to delivering your product quickly without considering the non-functional elements, you will suffer.
+Be sure to include design, development, and testing time in your estimates.

+It is apparent that despite the many challenges of accurately estimating tasks the above recommended solutions will greatly assist Project Managers in better software development project estimation.

 ## Task Estimation in Scrum Links